brainfoolong/js-ascon/README.md

 I like the Ascon implementation and it at the time of writing, a JS implementation was missing.
 So i made one.
 Would be cool if you leave a follow or spend some virtual coffee.

+## PHP Implementation
+Chances are high that you probably need a PHP implementation too.
+I've made one here -> https://github.com/brainfoolong/php-ascon

 ## Usage

 For more demos see in folder `demo`.